Discover how to clean a paint brush with latex paint using water and soap. Follow our easy steps to maintain your brushes in top condition.

 Step 2: Rinse Under Warm Water

-Place the paint brush under running warm water or dip it into a bucket of warm water.
+Place the paint brush into a bucket of warm water.
 Gently work the bristles with your fingers to dislodge the latex paint.

 Step 3: Apply Soap for Thorough Cleaning